Elia-J/Elia-J/README.md

 # <img src="./icons/waving-hand.png" alt="Waving Hand" width="25" height="25" /> Hello & Welcome

-I am Elia Jabbour, a computer science student at Utrecht University.
+I am Elia Jabbour, a master's student in Computer Science at TU Delft.
 I am passionate about software development & engineering, and interested in exploring the potential of artificial intelligence (AI).
 I enjoy experimenting with new technologies and frameworks and use my creativity to design and develop innovative solutions.
 I am always looking for new opportunities to learn and grow.
 Check out [my portfolio](https://link.eliajabbour.com/github-to-portfolio) to see some of my projects and achievements.

 <!--
 ## Projects